-Then drive through your legs to stand back up; think about squeezing your inner thighs together as you stand tall, legs straight; reaching both arms overhead.
+Then drive through your legs to stand back up.
+Think about squeezing your inner thighs together as you stand tall, legs straight, reaching both arms overhead.
 Option to add a calf raise at the top, raising your heels off the ground.

-4. Wide Knee Pulls
+Wide Knee Pulls

 Targets: Core, abs, obliques, outer glutes, arms, shoulders and back.

-How to do Wide Knee Pulls:
+How To Do Wide Knee Pulls

-Start standing tall, feet shoulder width apart, knees slightly bent and core engaged, both arms raised overhead.
+Start standing tall, feet shoulder-width apart, knees slightly bent and core engaged, both arms raised overhead.

-5. Knee Drive + Tap Back (Rocking Horse)
+Knee Drive And Tap Back

-Targets: Core, lower abs, hip flexors, hamstrings, glutes, and arms.
+Targets: Core, lower abs, hip flexors, hamstrings, glutes and arms.

-Start standing tall, feet shoulder width apart, knees slightly bent and core engaged.
+Start standing tall, feet shoulder-width apart, knees slightly bent and core engaged.

 Drive your left knee up towards your chest as you pull your arms down towards your knee.
-Thing of swinging your arms down to meet your knee.
+Think of swinging your arms down to meet your knee.
 Return your left foot to the ground.

 Then tap your right foot back about 6 inches behind you.
 Return your right foot to starting position.